-Fat, oil and grease (FOG) are by-products of cooking at home and in businesses.
+Fat, oil, and grease are by-products of cooking at home and in businesses.

-How to dispose of FOG in your home
+How to dispose of fat, oil, and grease (FOG) in your home

 - Pour oil and grease into an empty metal container or can.
 When it cools, throw it in the trash.